Straywave/ModTemplate/README.md

 ========================

 A template that lets you build Minecraft mods for multiple versions and multiple loaders at the same time.
 Note that Architectury API is *not* included, the only default dependency is Fabric API (on Fabric, obviously).
+A GitHub Workflow is also included to help automate building and testing for pull requests.

 ## Usage